-The Irish authorities notified Mr. Bogatu of their decision to approve his claim for family benefits, excluding the period from 2010-2013.
-The refusal was based on the fact that, in their opinion, during that period the claimant did not meet any of the criteria needing to be satisfied in order to be entitled to family benefits for his children living in Romania, since he was neither working as an employed person in Ireland nor receiving a contributory benefit there.
+The Irish authorities notified Mr Bogatu of their decision to approve his claim for family benefits, excluding the period from 2010-2013.
+The refusal was based on the fact that, in their opinion, during that period the claimant did not meet any of the criteria needing to be satisfied to be entitled to family benefits for his children living in Romania since he was neither working as an employed person in Ireland nor receiving a contributory benefit there.

 It Is Not Necessary To Work As An Employed Person